You’re doing it! You have decided to forget the naysayers and go on that RTW trip that you’ve always been dreaming about.

-Have no fear, though, because we here at BootsnAll are here to help.
-Having the resources necessary to make these decisions makes the planning process that much easier, so we’re going to break it all down for you and ask the important questions.
+Have no fear, though, because having the resources necessary to make these decisions makes the planning process that much easier, so we’re going to break it all down for you and ask the important questions.

 Multi-stop plane tickets vs. buy as you go